mattpshields/matthewshields.co.uk/content/writing/2020-04-06-using-react-helmet.md.md

 * Search Engine Optimisation (SEO) through elements such as the title and meta description.
 * Avoiding Google duplicate content penalties with an appropriate canonical tag.
 * Controlling the images used when your page is shared on social media for maximum impact.
-* Providing additional information to services through Schema data.
+* Providing additional information to services through schema data.
-* And so many more that I can't list them all - luckily <a href="<https://github.com/joshbuchea/HEAD>" target="_blank">Josh Buchea</a> has!
+* As well as so many more that I can't list them all - luckily <a href="<https://github.com/joshbuchea/HEAD>" target="_blank">Josh Buchea</a> has!

-An issue that I have seen a lot with React sites in production sites has been the lack of unique meta titles and descriptions, with generic text being applied throughout the site.
+A common issue with React sites in production sites is the lack of unique meta titles and descriptions, with generic text being applied throughout the site.

-I work at an agency which specialises in SEO, so this has always been an important factor in my professional work, and knew was something that I would require if I was to bring React into our commercial stack.
-This meant it was something that I needed to be able to easily manage, but also pass the SEO requirements as well.
+I work at an agency which specialises in SEO, so there's always been an importance for this in my professional work and I knew this was something that I would require if I was to bring React into our commercial stack.
+This meant it was something that I needed to be able to easily manage, but also have pass the SEO requirements.

 ## The NFL to the rescue: react-helmet

-Although not into sports of any variety, consider me a fan for this React component from the development team at the NFL. <a href="<https://github.com/nfl/react-helmet>" target="_blank">react-helmet</a> provides a very accessible way to control any elements of the document head including title, base, meta, link, script, noscript, and style tags from within any level of your React application.
+Although not into sports of any variety, consider me a fan for this React component from the development team at the NFL. <a href="<https://github.com/nfl/react-helmet>" target="_blank">'react-helmet'</a> provides a very accessible way to control any elements of the document head including title, base, meta, link, script, noscript, and style tags within any level of your React application.

-You can do this by importing react-helmet, and then passing as child elements the tags that you are wanting to appear in the document head.
-You can see in this example from their <a href="<https://github.com/nfl/react-helmet>" target="_blank">GitHub page</a> how they are passing JSX markup as a child of the component for them to be added.
+You can add these tags by first importing react-helmet and then passing as child elements the tags that you are wanting to appear in the document head.
+You can see in this example from their <a href="<https://github.com/nfl/react-helmet>" target="_blank">GitHub page</a>, how they are passing JSX markup as a child of the component for them to be added.

 ```javascript
 import React from "react";